nizuma666/CRUD-React-Tailwind/README.md

 ## Usage

-Instructions to run this project.
-Also, explain any parameters or options if available.

-1. Run the project:
+- Run the following command to start the project:
     ```bash
     npm run dev
     ```